Court Marriage in Pakistan is Legal and Court Marriage in Islam is Allowed

 A Typical Pakistani Marriage is Arranged by Parents

 Love marriages in Pakistan are considered unusual, unlike in other countries of the world.
 The typical Pakistani marriage is arranged by parents or guardians, and the couple may not even meet before the wedding night.
 However, there is a growing number of young people who choose to marry for love.
 A love marriage refers to a couple that meets and chooses each other as partners without parental involvement or approval.

 Love marriages are common in Western cultures but are rare in countries like Pakistan where traditional values dictate that parents should arrange their children’s marriages.
 This is because marriage is viewed as a sacred bond between two people (or families) rather than simply an agreement between individuals who want to share their lives together.

 Arranged Marriages and Court Marriages

 In fact, there are two different types of marriages within Pakistan:

-Arranged Marriages – An arrangement whereby two families determine that their children should be married based on social status, religion, or ethnic background;
+Arranged Marriage in Pakistan – An arrangement whereby elders of two families determine that their children should be married based on social status, religion, or ethnic background;

-Love Marriages – Two people meet each other through mutual friends or family members and decide they want to get married; they then propose this idea to their respective families; if both sides agree then a date will be set for them officially become husband and wife, otherwise, they go for a court marriage.
+Court Marriage in Pakistan – Two people meet each other through mutual friends or family members or through social media, and decide they want to get married; they then propose this idea to their respective families; if both sides agree then a date will be set for them officially become husband and wife, otherwise, they go for a court marriage.

 Pakistan has a Unique Culture